PinkAirship/useDataFetch/README.md

 `cacheSize` - Set the number of items to keep track of before ejecting values from the cache.
 Defaults to 50.
 Cache is a last-recently-used cache.

+`updateStateHook` - A function that updates the state you wish to house your fetched data.
+This function will be passed the responseData and the requestConfig - `(responseData, requestConfig) => {}`.
+See the `<AppThird>` component in `example/App.js` for example of how it can be used.
+This hook is overridden if `useDataFetch` also defines `updateStateHook`.

 ### useDataFetch

 To use the useDataFetch hook, do the following: